-In the years ended September 30, 2023, 2022 and 2021, the Company completed acquisitions of multiple businesses.
+In the years ended September 30, 2022 and 2021, the Company completed acquisitions of multiple businesses in the United States.
+No acquisitions were completed during the year ended September 30, 2020.
 The results of operations of acquisitions are included in the accompanying consolidated financial statements from the acquisition date.
 The purchase price of acquisitions was allocated to identifiable tangible assets and intangible assets acquired based on their estimated fair values at the acquisition date, with the excess being allocated to goodwill.
 Under the acquisition method of accounting, the purchase price is allocated to the tangible and intangible assets acquired and liabilities assumed based on the information currently available.
-Any changes to the value of identifiable intangible assets are reclassified from goodwill upon the completion of the valuations.
+Any changes to the value of identifiable intangible assets will be reclassified from goodwill upon the completion of the valuations.